krupenik/hotspot-b2plus/grammar/1-homework.md

    ~ He has been at the High School for six years; before that he has spent five years at the Primary School
      in Windmill Street.

-8. I just heard that Peter is in Australia.
+8. I've just heard that Peter is in Australia.
    ~ Oh, you didn't know?
 He flew out at the beginning of the month.
    ~ Have you heard from him?
 Does he like the life?
    ~ Yes, I got a letter last week.
 He told me about his job.
 But he didn't say whether he liked the life or not.